thisshehab/subdomain_bruteforcer/README.md

 Enumrate Subdomains by bruteforcing DNS servers based on the wordlist file, you can change it to your custom one...

 ## Installation via docker
-make sure that you have installed docker
+make sure that you have installed docker.

 ```console
 apt install docker.io